infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 ### Nomenclature ###

 All the command-line tools rely on the same terminology when it comes to options and arguments.
-As an example, most commands have options named `--create`, `--list`, `--fetch`, etc.
+As an example, most objects have modes named `create`, `list`, `fetch`, etc.

-For more information on the options provided by a binary, do not hesitate to rely on the `--help` option.
+For more information on the modes and options provided by a binary, do not hesitate to rely on the `--help` option.
 Note that the help is relative to the options already provided.

 For example, the help for _infinit user_ displays the general options available: export, create, import, list, etc.:

 ```
 $> infinit user --help
-Usage: infinit user MODE [OPTIONS...]
+Usage: ./_build/macosx64/bin/infinit user [MODE|--help]

-Infinit user utility:
+Infinit user management utility.

 Modes:
   create     Create a user
+  delete     Delete local user
-  export                     Export a user so that it may be imported
+  export     Export local user
-                               elsewhere
-  fetch                      Fetch a user from the Hub
+  hash       Get short hash of user's key
-  import                     Import a user
+  import     Import local user
+  fetch      Fetch users from https://beyond.infinit.sh
+  list       List local users
+  login      Login user to https://beyond.infinit.sh
-  pull                       Remove a user from the Hub
+  pull       Pull a user from https://beyond.infinit.sh
-  delete                     Delete a user locally
-  push                       Push a user to the Hub
+  push       Push a user from https://beyond.infinit.sh
-  signup                     Create and push a user to the Hub
+  signup     Create and push a user to https://beyond.infinit.sh
-  login                      Log the user to the Hub
-  list                       List users

-Miscellaneous:
+Options:
-  -h [ --help ]                Display the help
+  -h, --help                show this help message
-  -s [ --script ]              Silence all extraneous human friendly messages
-  --compatibility-version arg  Force compatibility version
-  -v [ --version ]             Display version
-  --critical-log               Path to critical log file, none to disable
-  -a [ --as ] arg              User to run commands as (default: system user)
 ```

 Each mode of each binary has its own help as well.
 For example the help when invoking the `--create` mode of _infinit user_ shows the options associated with creating a user: